 Some manufacturers suggest that babies should have 2” clearance at the top and bottom to allow for some movement so that they don’t get stuck in an undesirable position.

-We suggest that you watch your baby once you put him down in the bassinet and pay attention to where they are when they wake up.
+We suggest that you watch once you put your baby down for daytime nap or sleep in the bassinet and pay attention to where they are when they wake up.
 If you start noticing that they are kicking or hitting the bassinet during the night, they are probably getting too big for it and need to be transitioned to a crib.

 Is he able to turn on his own?